agnelx/Exec1_Python/README.md

 ** **Running the tests** **
-* Have a look at below Screen short
+* Have a look at below Screenshot
    ![alt text](Running.jpg)
 * Please verify and follow the steps
  1. Version of Python